 - Reduce the heat to a simmer and let cook for 45 minutes, stirring frequently.

 - Once the mixture is soft and reduced by half, turn off the heat but leave the pan on the stove.

-- Add one packet gelatin and mix well.
+- Add one packet gelatin and mix until completely dissolved.

-- Ladle jam into canning jars and let stand on a cooling rack (without lid) for 30 minutes.
+- Ladle jam into clean jars and let stand on a cooling rack (without lid) for 30 minutes.

 - Add lid (once cooled) and freeze.